kannans89/graphql-learning/11.Mutation/mutation.md

 ```

-This will be the query get student by the unique id returned from the mutation query.
+This will be the query to get student by the unique id returned from the mutation query.

 ```javascript
 {